tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 ### Delta Time

 Films run at a constant frame rate.
 Games attempt to run at a constant frame rate, but there is often fluctuation.
-Your Sna game runs at a frame rate of 30 fps, as specified in the `setup` function.
+Your Sna game is ticking over at 30 fps, as specified in the `setup` function.
 Your computer is powerful enough to check for key input, render the snake's new position, and detect possible collisions, without producing any noticeable lag.
 However, there are instances where a game must perform many additional frame-by-frame calculations.
 For instance, there may be twenty collectable items scattered about the stage; in such a scenario, an additional nineteen AABB collision tests must take place before a new frame can be displayed.
 More likely, though, it would take thousands of collision tests per frame to produce any perceivable slow-down.
-Add a highly demanding (if pointless) computational task to your `draw` loop:

-{% highlight py %}
-def draw():
-    ...
-    for i in range( ceil(random(700)) ):
-            for j in range(i):
-                atan(12345*i) * tan(67890*i)
-{% endhighlight %}

-This new `for` loop does nothing useful.
-It performs a bunch of intense trigonometry calculations, only to discard the values when complete.
-A pointless task that will add to the computational load of each frame.

-Run the game.
-You should experience a noticeable reduction in frame rate.
-Note, however, that the loop employs a random function, so the lag effect is erratic -- it may run anywhere between zero and 700 times in a single frame.
-In other words, the snake will move smoothly, but then randomly struggle before speeding up again.
-If you find that your computer is grinding to a near-halt, reduce the `700` to something a bit more manageable.
-Conversely, if everything seems to be running as smoothly as before, try doubling this value.
-You'll want to find some number where, roughly, the snake's *average* speed is halved.

-Now, edit the `yspeed` variable so that the snake immediately heads upward when the sketch runs.
+Edit the `yspeed` variable so that the snake immediately heads upward when the sketch runs.
 In addition to this edit, add an `if` statement to the bottom of your draw function to record the total milliseconds elapsed upon the snake reaching the top edge.

 {% highlight py %}
 ...
-yspeed = -4
+yspeed = -2

 def draw():
     ...